Banking in Bangladesh: After independence

 The Grameen Bank extended collateral-free loans to 200,000 landless people in its first 10 years.
 Most of its customers had never dealt with formal lending institutions before.
-The most remarkable accomplishment was the phenomenal recovery rate; amid the prevailing pattern of bad debts throughout the Bangladeshi banking system, only 4 percent of Grameen Bank loans were overdue.
+The most remarkable accomplishment was the phenomenal recovery rate; amid the prevailing pattern of bad debts throughout the Bangladeshi banking system, only 4 per cent of Grameen Bank loans were overdue.
 The bank had from the outset applied a specialised system of intensive credit supervision that set it apart from others.
 Its success, though still on a rather small scale, provided hope that it could continue to grow and that it could be replicated or adapted to other development-related priorities.
 The Grameen Bank was expanding rapidly, planning to have 500 branches throughout the country by the late 1980s.

 Beginning in late 1985, the government pursued a tight monetary policy aimed at limiting the growth of domestic private credit and government borrowing from the banking system.
 The policy was largely successful in reducing the growth of the money supply and total domestic credit.
 Net credit to the government actually declined in FY 1986.
 The problem of credit recovery remained a threat to monetary stability, responsible for serious resource misallocation and harsh inequities.
 Although the government had begun effective measures to improve financial discipline, the draconian contraction of credit availability contained the risk of inadvertently discouraging new economic activity.

 Foreign exchange reserves at the end of FY 1986 were US$476 million, equivalent to slightly more than two months worth of imports.
-This represented a 20-percent increase of reserves over the previous year, largely the result of higher remittances by Bangladeshi workers abroad.
-The country also reduced imports by about 10 percent to US$2.4 billion.
-Because of Bangladesh's status as a least developed country receiving concessional loans, private creditors accounted for only about 6 percent of outstanding public debt.
+This represented a 20-per cent increase of reserves over the previous year, largely the result of higher remittances by Bangladeshi workers abroad.
+The country also reduced imports by about 10 per cent to US$2.4 billion.
+Because of Bangladesh's status as a least developed country receiving concessional loans, private creditors accounted for only about 6 per cent of outstanding public debt.
 The external public debt was US$6.4 billion, and annual debt service payments were US$467 million at the end of FY 1986.

 The reform program continued in subsequent years.
 Bangladesh bank administered the World Bank's Financial Institutions Development Project from 2000 to 2006, which, according to Asian Development Bank, enabled "substantial progress towards sustainable financing of private sector initiatives to accelerate industrial growth in the country".

+"Three lessons stand out from Bangladesh's development experience and can inspire other countries: empowering women and girls, investing in people and connectivity, and moving decisively on climate adaptation and resilience," said the World Bank President.